 In and around the city

-The DARTOpens external site in a new window (Dallas Area Rapid Transit) gives locals and visitors nearly 72 miles of light rail and 120 routes by bus transit.
+The DART (Dallas Area Rapid Transit) gives locals and visitors nearly 72 miles of light rail and 120 routes by bus transit.
 They provide reliable transportation to locations throughout the city including the Kay Bailey Hutchison Convention Centre Dallas, hotels, and destinations that feature shopping, restaurants, and attractions.

 Visitors riding DART can also enjoy neighbouring counties and cities, including Fort Worth, via a connector to Trinity Railway Express.
 Expansion to locations throughout the metro area in recent years include additional DART service to downtown Dallas, Dallas Love Field and DFW International Airport.